The Vice-Chancellors’ Fund provides awards of up to £3,000 to students in the final stages of their DPhil.

 How to apply and when is the application deadline?

-The application form and guidance notes will be available to download from the right-hand side of this page.
-Complete applications must be received by a student's college by 12 noon on Friday 3 February 2017.
-Colleges must then submit complete applications to Student Fees and Funding as soon as possible and by 12 noon on Friday 10 February 2017.
+The application form and guidance notes are available to download from the right-hand side of this page.
+Complete applications must be received by Student Fees and Funding by 12 noon on Friday 10 February 2017.
 Late or incomplete applications cannot be accepted under any circumstances.

 Students with complete applications will receive confirmation of receipt from Student Fees and Funding by Friday 17 February 2017.